nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func ListContainerSizes(epoch int) [][]byte
 ```

-ListContainerSizes method returns IDs of container size estimations that has been registered for specified epoch\.
+ListContainerSizes method returns the IDs of container size estimations that has been registered for the specified epoch\.

 ##### NewEpoch